Best Things to do on the West Coast

 22. Watch the sunset anywhere on a West Coast beach

-But before we delve in further, lets chat West Coast Accommodation
+But before we delve in further, lets chat about the best accommodation on the West Coast NZ

 West Coast Accommodation